 Unless you have a strong light source towards the edge of your frame, and you are not using a hood, flare should not be a big problem.

 Without in-camera correction, aberrations are pretty strong.
 Amount the worst of any Fuji lens, as a matter of fact.
 It’s restricted to the outer ⅓ of the frame.

 Conclusion and Rating

 Fuji do have a near dizzying variety of getting to 18mm though, and one option, the X70, is significantly more compact.
 Another, the WCL-X100 mounted on an X100, isn’t a great deal larger, but larger nonetheless.
-Then there are owners of the kit lenses, the XF 18-55mm F2.8-4 and XF 18-135mm F3.5-5.6 WR.
-Not to mention the XF 10-24mm F4 and XF 16-55mm F2.8 WR.
+Then there are owners of the kit lenses, the XF 18-55mm F/2.8-4 OIS and XF 18-135mm F/3.5-5.6 WR.
+Not to mention the XF 10-24mm F/4 OIS and XF 16-55mm F/2.8 WR.
 Wow.
-With all these ways of capturing the focal, a prime needs to have a lot going for it in order to be added to my bag.
-Sadly, the XF 18mm F2 doesn’t quite have it in many respects.
+With all these ways of capturing the focal length, a prime needs to have a lot going for it in order to be added to my bag.
+Sadly, the XF 18mm F/2 doesn’t quite have it in many respects.
 Fuji shooters have smaller and/or optically superior options available.

-If you’d like to purchase the XF 18mm F2, or anything else for that matter, please consider using one of the affiliate links below.
-The price is the same for you, but I earn a small commission, which really helps keep this site going.
+If you’d like to purchase the XF 18mm F/2, or anything else for that matter please consider using one of the affiliate links below.
+The price is the same for you, but a small percentage of the purchase price goes to me, which helps keep this site going.
 Thank you.